-The school district has two school buildings: Berne-Knox-Westerlo Elementary School that serves students in K-6 and Berne-Knox-Westerlo Secondary School for students in grades 7-12.
+The school district has an enrollment of 712 students and two school buildings: Berne-Knox-Westerlo Elementary School serves students in K-6, and Berne-Knox-Westerlo Secondary School serves students in grades 7-12.

 Located about 25 miles west of Albany and about 150 miles north of New York City, the Berne-Knox-Westerlo community is nestled in the picturesque Helderberg Mountains.
 The district is centered in the hamlet of Berne (population 2,860) on Route 443 and covers approximately 126 square miles.